 So Adee and I decided to make these DIY Fourth of July Star Table Toppers to add some glitter to our Friday night family dinner.
 We loved it so much we wanted to share it with you too!

 This DIY project is so easy!
 It just requires a few sheets of glitter paper, some popsicle sticks, ribbon, and glue.
 I mean, doesn’t every good DIY project require glue?

 And Adee created a DIY Fourth of July Star Template just for you too!
 We’re also sharing step-by-step instructions below.
 Bring on the party!

 Of course the party is not complete without awesome food too.
 We’re planning to bring some Crockpot Bulgogi Jackfruit for sandwiches, Vegan Potato Salad, and Vegan Oreo Cheesecake for dessert.
 We have family members who are sensitive to gluten so we might have to add some Gluten-Free Chocolate Cake to the menu as well.
 Also, check out this delicious Vegan Fourth of July Menu from Healthy Happy Life!

 That delicious spread and these centerpieces should make for a great party.
 Of course, if anyone’s disappointed, we’ll just send them outside to check out the fireworks.
 Ta-dahhh!!

 This is the kind of DIY project that can take your family gathering from fun to festive.
 We hope you love it!

-- Three large square sheets of glitter paper in red, silver and blue
+- There large square sheets of glitter paper in red, silver, and blue

 Print and cut the star pattern linked above, or make it yourself if you’re particularly crafty.
 Ours was approximately 1 inch on each side of the legs.